He is so mad the Republicans are playing a dreadful, dastardly trick on him and the Democrats.

 If you're a waiter, if you're a teacher, if you're a single mom with kids, if you're an entry-level worker, if you're a manicurist, if you're a masseuse, a massage therapist, let's just get it on the table.

-Republicans are gonna screw you.
+Republicans are going to screw you.

 We'll be back here and continue in just a minute.

-By the way, you might run into a Dick Morris column soon that uh has as its primary thesis that if the Republicans do not raise the minimum wage, they can look for work.
+By the way, you might run into a Dick Morris column soon that has as its primary thesis that if the Republicans do not raise the minimum wage, they can look for work.

 It'll be thrown out of Washington.